jbambrough/git-training/README.md

 - `local` - your laptop
 - `remote` - server where the repository is stored
-- `tracked / untracked` - staged for a commit vs. unstaged
+- `tracked / untracked` - file/blob is _"tracked"_ by Git (untracked is a file that has never been committed)
-- `stage` - step before a commit
+- `stage` - mark change to be committed (if you make additional changes after changing, you must again stage the newer changes)
-- `modified` - pending change for an already committed file
+- `modified` - a tracked file that has been modified from the last revision
 - `branch` - working copy of code, typically used when you are creating a new feature or fixing a bug
-- `HEAD` - special pointer that points to the local branch you’re currently on
+- `HEAD` - special pointer that refers to the _latest commit_ of the checked out branch
 - `SHA1 hash` - example: f4f78b319c308600eab015a5d6529add21660dc1.
-Unique identifier.
-Takes some input, produces a consistent output
+SHA1 hash generated from the delta of the commit.
-- `Pull Request (PR)` - tool to merge your code to another branch
+- `Pull Request (PR)` - This is a GitHub-only concept, which refers to a pending merge on the remote which can be reviewed before merging remotely.
-- `Merge Conflict` - bad stuff.
-Attempting to update the same line(s) of code that has been modified since you branched
+- `Merge Conflict` - When merging, Git failed to automatically resolve the delta of the branches being merged, which requires human intervention
 - `rebase` - replays a set of commits on top of a specific base commit
 - `interactive rebase` - a rebase that allows you to control how the changes are replayed